deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 precedence over types in the built-in Types.ps1xml file, add the PrependData parameter of `Update-TypeData`. `Update-TypeData` affects only the current session.
-To make the change to all future sessions, export the session, or add the `Update-TypeData` command to your Windows PowerShell profile.
+To make the change to all future sessions, export the session, or add the `Update-TypeData` command to your PowerShell profile.

 Exceptions that occur in properties, or from adding properties to an `Update-TypeData` command, do not report errors to `StdErr`.
 This is to